Annotation-guided Protein Design with Multi-Level Domain Alignment: Methodology

 \subsection{Annotation-guided Protein Design}

 After obtaining the model $F$ of {\method}, we can use $F$ to design the proteins with given textual annotations.
 In the following, we given the definition of annotation-guided protein design.

 \begin{definition}[Annotation-guided Protein Design] Given an annotation set $\mathcal{A} = \{T_k\}_{k=1}^{K}$ with $K$ annotations, a generative model $F$ can leverage the information from $\{T_k\}_{k=1}^{K}$ to generate the protein $S$ which satisfies the condition described in $\{T_k\}_{k=1}^{K}$.
-Quantitatively, this task aims to maximize the following objective function: where $\mathrm{M}_{T}()$ is corresponding metric function for the annotation $T$. \end{definition} In this paper, we mainly focus on two type of measures, \emph{functional-domain measure} and \emph{global-property measure}. \begin{itemize}[leftmargin=*] \item \textbf{Functional-domain metric}: for the annotation describing a certain functional domain, $\mathrm{M}_{T}()$ will invoke a profile hidden Markov models from Pfam~\cite{mistry2021pfam} to search for the optimal match within protein $S$ regarding to the domain described by annotation $T$ and assign an e-value $s$ to this match.
-Given an e-value threshold $e$, we have:

-where $\mathbbm{1}_{S}(\text{cond})$ outputs $1$ when $\text{cond}=\text{True}$, otherwise, outputs $0$. \item \textbf{Global-property metric}: for the annotations describing protein's global properties, $\mathrm{M}_{T}()$ employ a pre-defined oracle to determine if the given $S$ has the property described by the annotation $T$ and output a score $s$ in the range of $[0,1]$.
+Quantitatively, this task aims to maximize the following objective function: where $\mathrm{M}_{T}(\cdot)$ is metric function for the annotation $T$. \end{definition} In this paper, we mainly focus on two type of metrics, \emph{functional-domain metric} and \emph{global-property metric}. \begin{itemize}[leftmargin=*] \item \textbf{Functional-domain metric}: for the annotation describing a certain functional domain, $\mathrm{M}_{T}()$ will invoke a profile hidden Markov models from Pfam~\cite{mistry2021pfam} to search for the optimal match within protein $S$ regarding to the domain described by annotation $T$ and assign an e-value $s$ to this match.
+Given an e-value threshold $e$, we have: where $\mathds{1}_{S}(\text{cond})$ outputs $1$ when $\text{cond}=\text{True}$, otherwise, outputs $0$. \item \textbf{Global-property metric}: for the annotations describing protein's global properties, $\mathrm{M}_{T}()$ employ a pre-defined oracle to determine if the given $S$ has the property described by the annotation $T$ and output a score $s$ in the range of $[0,1]$.
 Here, 0 denotes the absence of the property, while 1 signifies its presence. \end{itemize}